fdjkgh580/laravel-rewind/README.md

     ```

 In other words, your model's history always looks like you updated from the highest version.
 This way, you can always see
 what changed between versions, even if you jump back and forth in time.
-And you can always revert to a previous version without losing any data.
+And you can always revert to a previous
+version without fear of losing data.

 ## Installation